ninchistudios/musicproduction/end-to-end-checklist.md

 ### Arranging

 * Start with the biggest chorus, and work back from there, stripping away elements
+* If possible, start with a rough vocal so that you have the flow of the song and energy
+* Double/triple keys, with octaves and a mix of instruments, delay & reverb (e.g. high airy notes with lots of verb)
 * Try to include something surprising or unique in the arrangement to create interest.
 Take the listener on a journey.
 * The song should grab the listener in the first verse/chorus, but don't give the listener everything.
 There should be some buildup/freshness, or the song will disappoint over time.
 * Repetition is ok with a good arrangement.
 Even if the lyrics repeat, the arrangement should change and progress and stay fresh and interesting from section to section.